 City of Rocks National Reserve in Southern Idaho is a rock climbers dream come true.
 Named in 1849 by James F. Wilkins who was a westbound immigrant on the California Trail after he saw the rock formations that reminded him of a city.

-- Top things to do at City of Rocks National Reserve
+- City of Rocks National Reserve Visitor Center

 - Watch birds and hummingbirds at the visitor center